NetApp/harvest/docs/plugins.md

 - node: node, location, healthy
 - volume: node, volume, svm, style, type, aggr, state, status

-For any other objects, defaults are not available and need to be defined in the plugin.
+Other objects are not tracked by default.

 These default settings can be overwritten as needed in the relevant templates.
 For instance, if you want to track `junction_path` labels for Volume, you can overwrite this in the volume template.